-The information reported to the Group's chief operating decision maker for the purposes of resource allocation and assessment of performance is focused on the type of goods supplied, being aluminium products.
-As such, in 2015 and 2016, the Group operated in one reportable segment under AASB 8.
+The information reported to the Managing Director, as the Group's chief operating decision maker, for the purposes of resource allocation and assessment of performance is focused on the type of goods supplied, being aluminium products.
+As such, in 2016 and 2017, the Group operated in one reportable segment under AASB 8 Operating Segment.